 A provision has been recognised for employee entitlements relating to long service leave.
 In calculating the present value of future cash flows in respect of long service leave, the probability of long service being taken is based on historical data.
-The measurement and recognition criteria relating to employee benefits has been included in Note 2 to this report.
+The measurement and recognition criteria relating to employee benefits is described below: